CAT NAMES

 Beyond the Moniker: A Glimpse into Victorian Cat Culture

-See also Cat Named Oscar
+See also Double-Pawed Cat Names

 While names offer a fascinating window into Victorian cat culture, there’s more to the story.
 Here are some additional aspects that paint a richer picture: